Since we’ve reached a new decade, this would be the perfect time to get rid of age-old misconceptions about illnesses, particularly migraines.

 A study named migraine as the second most burdensome disorder around the world as it can greatly impact the work and social life of a person.

 Small movements or even talking can aggravate the pain of migraines.
-As a result, many people have decreased productivity during a migraine attack.
+As a result, many people have decreased productivity during an attack.
 Some even miss work or become temporarily disabled.

 Migraines are just extreme headaches